unischolars blog

 • Full-time undergraduate programme

-• Can be a pathway to pursuing a Master’s degree
+• It can be a pathway to pursuing a Master’s degree

 Associate Degree: